 More than a few years ago, I stayed up most of the night crafting a proposal to a hot prospect.
 When I finally hit the send button, I was still awake and decided to reward myself for my perseverance by writing an email to a close girlfriend.
-I was ready to break up with the man I was then dating and decided to tell her all the reasons, in graphic detail, why I thought it was time.
+I was ready to break up with the man I was then dating who I found in the top sugar daddy websites and decided to tell her all the reasons, in graphic detail, why I thought it was time.
 Except, instead of sending the email to my friend, I somehow sent it to the prospect…the one I had just sent the proposal to.

 I didn’t realize my stupidity until the next morning when I received a very curt response from the prospect, attached to the um, graphic, email.
 All he said was, “I concur.
 Break up.”